CIDgravity/cidg-docs/content/en/storage-providers/manage/storage-acceptance-logic/index.md

 ---
 title: "Storage acceptance logic"
 description: "CIDgravity application serves as a comprehensive tool for managing and monitoring of : clients, pricing, acceptance criterias, avalability and activity."
-lead: "This guide serves as an introduction to the capability of establishing acceptance rules that are contingent on pipeline sealing status"
+lead: "Control deal acceptance based on the realtime state of the sealing pipeline"
 draft: false
 images: []
 menu: